 My daughter asks me on a fairly regular basis what it is that ‘mummy does’.
 I don’t think I have ever come up with a satisfactory answer (evidenced by the fact that she keeps asking!).
-It got me thinking about whether it was possible to boil what we do at Bright into a few words that she would understand and eventually I came up with this:
+It got me thinking about whether it was possible to boil what we do at Bright as a B2B marketing consultancy into a few words that she would understand, and eventually I came up with this:

 We help organisations find people who want to buy from them, work for them or get to know them.

 What is it that we do?

 Trying to work how you might explain what your organisation does to an eight year old is actually a very worthwhile exercise.